Louack/chess-manager/README.md

 ```
 TEST_DATA_REQUIRED=<1> or <true>, if you want to install test data when a new user is created
 ```
+## First use

+Once on the homepage, you can register a new user by chosing a username and a password.
+If the registration succeeds, you can then log into the site.
+Once logged in, you will find a link opening the app user guide inside the footer.

+If you chose to install test data, ten players and two tournaments will be directly available.
 ## Testing / Coverage

 At the time being, testing / coverage are only available for the backend part.